Blog :

 CONTACT: Jake Goodman, Opportunity Fund Executive Director, jgoodman [at] theopportunityfund.org

-PITTSBURGH, PA, November 22, 2023 — Opportunity Fund announces grantmaking support in the total amount of $1,340,501 in the second half of the foundation’s ninth year.
+PITTSBURGH, PA, November 22, 2023 — Opportunity Fund announces grantmaking support in the total amount of $1,340,501 through 71 grants in the second half of the foundation’s ninth year.
 The foundation reviewed 147 requests for funding, requesting a total of $3,024,397.
 This cycle, each of the 70 full applications were reviewed by one of the following: an arts community panel, a social & economic justice community panel, or the Opportunity Fund’s Board of Directors who review both arts and social & economic justice applications.

 Opportunity Fund’s aspiration is to nurture reciprocal relationships with its partners and community members.
 Trust is key to building strong relationships and, in turn, being in community.
 General operating support is a type of funding that is unrestricted and allows organizations to use it as they best see fit to meet their goals.
 The majority of this year’s grant funding, 82%, is unrestricted general operating support.
 Black-led organizations make up 51% of this year’s total grant partners, 32% are white-led, and 17% have Asian, Latinx, and/or Native leadership teams.
 A complete list of awarded grants can be found below.